phossa2/event/README.md

   The globbing rules are similiar to the PHP function `glob()`, where

-  - `*` in the string means any chars except the dot
+  - `*` in the string means any chars except the dot.

+  - If '*' at the end, will match any chars including the dot. e.g. 'login.*' will match 'login.attempt.before'.

   - `.` means the dot.